 Overcoming the Blank Page: Your First Steps

-Starting something new often feels daunting, especially when faced with a blank page or screen.
 You might wonder, “How can seniors start creative writing?”
 The key is to begin small, without pressure, and focus on the joy of the process.
-Think of it as an exploration, not a test.
+Think of it as an exploration, not a test, just like trying a new recipe on Sunday mornings!

 Here are actionable steps to help you overcome initial hesitations and put words on paper: